 Responses will be due by 6 AM of the day we discuss the section in class, and will not be accepted late.
 If a question asks for a computation, then it will likely be graded by WeBWorK.
 If the question requests a yes/no answer, or asks "Why?" then give a thorough explanation in the repsonse box.
 Cutting and pasting from the textbook without a citation is plagiarism.
-And even with a citation it is generally not going to get any credit.
+And even providing a citation with a verbatim quote is generally not going to get you any credit.

-WeBWorK can interpret simple LATEX syntax and interpret that for me as I review your responses.
-So this is a good place to hone your LATEX skills.
+WeBWorK can interpret simple LaTeX syntax and interpret that for me as I review your responses.
+So this is a good place to hone your LaTeX skills.

 Grades Grades will be based on the following breakdown: Exams - 55%; Reading Questions - 10%; Writing - 15%; Final - 20%.
 Homework, attendance and improvement will be considered for borderline grades.
-Scores will be posted anonymously on the web at http://buzzard.ups.edu/courses.html.
+Scores will be posted anonymously on the web at a link off the course page.